asyncapi/website/pages/docs/tutorials/websocket/index.md

       - $ref: '#/channels/root/messages/reaction' `}
 </CodeBlock>

-You've now completed the tutorial!
-Putting these blocks together gives you your AsyncAPI document all ready to go.
+Congratulations, you've completed the tutorial!
+Putting these blocks together gives you an AsyncAPI document all ready to go.

 <CodeBlock language="yaml">
 {`asyncapi: '3.0.0'
 info:
-  title: Create an AsyncAPI Document for a Slackbot with WebSockets
+  title: Create an AsyncAPI document for a Slackbot with WebSocket
   version: '1.0.0'
   description:  |
     The Heart-Counter manages popular messages in a Slack workspace by monitoring message reaction data.